 The famous Christ Church in Glandore is perched on a rocky outcrop on the edge of the water so the only way to reach it is to go through a tunnel that’s been carved out of a solid rockface.
 Walking through this remarkable tunnel is sure to bring a smile to your face, even before you get to this pretty church and the view on the other side.

-From rocky headlands to sandy dunes, this 6km walk is a glorious trek through a landscape that’s all about sand, sea and green hillsides.
+From rocky headlands to sandy dunes, the Warren Beach walk is a glorious 6km longtrek through a landscape that’s all about sand, sea and green hillsides.
 You can take in views of Galley Head, the Black Islands and the Stags off Toe Head as you walk from Warren Beach to Owenahincha Beach.

 There are hidden beaches and then there’s Silver Strand on Sherkin Island, which is a 10-minute ferry ride from Baltimore.
 This huge, white sand beach looks like something you’d find on an exotic holiday brochure.
 It’s the perfect place to kick off your shoes, go for a walk and feel the sand between your toes.